OpenEvalProject/evals/manuscripts/elife-04251/v1/manuscript.md

 As a next step, we wanted to determine the Nup100 FG domain concentration in the formed particles.
 For that we recorded the local fluorescent intensity of the added Alexa488 FG domain tracer, determined absolute fluorophore concentrations by calibration with a series of internal Alexa488-MBP standards (Figure 1E,F), and used this number to derive an average intra-particle concentration of the Nup100 FG domain of 275 mg/ml (corresponding to 4.7 mM FG domain or 200 mM FG motifs).
 Further assuming a specific partial volume for the protein part of 0.73 ml/g, one can estimate that the polypeptide accounts for 20% and water (respectively buffer) for the remaining 80% of the particle volume.
 These numbers are well in line with the assumption that these particles indeed represent hydrogels.

-## ScNup100 FG particles are highly selective FG phases
+### ScNup100 FG particles are highly selective FG phases

 We subsequently used CLSM to assess how fluorescent permeation probes would partition into the self-assembled Nup100 FG particles.
-As shown in
+As shown in Figure 2A, the particles allowed for a strong accumulation of probes with NTR-like properties.
+This applied to NTF2, Importin β complexed with an Atto488-labelled IBB-domain or an IBB-GFP fusion, or even a 520 kDa octameric complex comprising four copies of Importin β and the IBB-ZsGreen homotetramer.
+The particles were imaged after just ≈3 min of NTR influx.
+Nevertheless, particle:buffer partition coefficients of ≈200 were observed, and the NTRs showed already a rather even distribution between the centres and peripheries of the 5–10 µm-sized particles.
+A comparison with computer simulations (Figure 3) suggests that the influx was so rapid that diffusion within the surrounding buffer, but not the actual particle-entry, must have become rate-limiting.
+The intra-particle NTR distributions are consistent with intra-particle diffusion coefficients of ≥0.1 µm2/s, implying that it would take these transported species no more than 10 milliseconds to traverse a 40-nm thick NPC barrier made of the same material.
+This agrees well with previously observed NPC dwell times of NTF2 or importin β during a successful pore passage (Yang et al., 2004; Kubitscheck et al., 2005; Yang and Musser, 2006).

 ![Figure 2.](https://cdn.elifesciences.org/articles/04251/elife-04251-fig2-v1.jpg)

 **Figure 2.:** (A) FG particles were formed at 10 µM ScNup100 FG domain concentration (including 5% Atto390-tracer), as described above.
 3 µM of the passive permeation probe MBP-mCherry or 1 µM of the indicated active permeation species were added (concentration referring to substrate monomers).
 CLSM images were taken ≈2–3 min later, using the 405 nm, 488 nm, or 561 nm laser lines for exciting the FG tracer, active or passive permeation probes, respectively.
 (B) Intra-FG particle dynamics of FG domains and NTR⋅cargo complexes.
 ScNup100 FG particles were formed as in Figure 1E and challenged with 1 µM of a yeast Impβ•IBB-MBP-GFP complex.
 CLSM images show two particles.
 One of them was photobleached at 405 and 488 nm in one hemisphere.
-Fluorescence recovery of the FG domain tracer as well as of the NTR⋅cargo complex was detected over time.DOI: http://dx.doi.org/10.7554/eLife.04251.004
+Fluorescence recovery of the FG domain tracer as well as of the NTR⋅cargo complex was detected over time.

 ![Figure 3.](https://cdn.elifesciences.org/articles/04251/elife-04251-fig3-v1.jpg)

 **Figure 3.:** Influx of the NTR⋅cargo complex into the FG particles had to be performed in suspension, which implied that we had to wait until particles had settled to the bottom of the slide (≈3 min) before concentration profiles across a particle and surrounding buffer could be recorded.
 Then, however, the endpoint of accumulation was essentially reached already.
 In order to nevertheless estimate kinetic parameters for particle-entry, we simulated the process and asked which parameter set would be consistent with the observed cargo distribution at the 3 min time point.
 These parameters included the partition coefficient (220) and 7 µm particle diameter (both measured directly), the diffusion coefficient in buffer (Dbuffer = 50 µm2/s, derived by the Stokes–Einstein equation from the radius of the Impβ•IBB-GFP complex and the viscosity of the buffer), as well as the intra-particle diffusion coefficient (DParticle = 0.1 µm2/s), which was the smallest that allowed an even intra-particle distribution of the cargo at the 3 min timepoint.
 ‘Capture efficiency’ describes the probability that a colliding NTR⋅cargo complex gets captured by the particle.
 Simulations were performed in Mathematica 9.0 and exploited the spherical symmetry of the particle to simplify the system of differential equations (see Supplementary file 1 for the Mathematica code and more detailed explanations).
 (A) ScNup100 FG particles were formed at 10 µM and 30 min later challenged with 1 µM Impβ•IBB-GFP complex.
 CLSM image was taken after another 3 min.
 (B) Impβ•IBB-GFP concentration profile across the area indicated in panel A. Signal was normalized to the concentration in buffer.
 (C) Simulation of influx for indicated parameters and time points.
-(D) Sensitivity analysis, varying the parameters used in C. It revealed that diffusion in buffer, the partition coefficient, and diffusion inside the particle, but not the capture efficiency, are limiting for the influx process.DOI: http://dx.doi.org/10.7554/eLife.04251.005
+(D) Sensitivity analysis, varying the parameters used in C. It revealed that diffusion in buffer, the partition coefficient, and diffusion inside the particle, but not the capture efficiency, are limiting for the influx process.

 At the same time, we observed that the inert MBP-mCherry fusion (65 kDa) remained well excluded from the particles' interior (see Figure 2A).
 The respective partition coefficients of <0.1 were far lower than the estimated fraction of the particles' volume that is occupied by the solvent, which in turn is consistent with the assumption of a sieve structure causing a size-exclusion effect.

-## Though FG particles are solids, NTRs traverse them like a liquid
+### Though FG particles are solids, NTRs traverse them like a liquid

 The phase-separation of cohesive FG domains from dilute aqueous solutions draws an interesting parallel to RNA granules, which are membrane-free compartments formed by multivalent interactions between RNAs and RNA-binding proteins.
 RNA granules are also of near-spherical shape and this shape has been attributed to a liquid state and surface tension effects (Brangwynne et al., 2009).
 Given these similarities, we wanted to probe the physical conditions of the obtained FG phases and used FRAP for this purpose (Figure 2B).
 After bleaching the Atto390 fluorophore of labelled FG domains, we observed that bleached patterns within the Nup100 FG particles remained stable for some minutes at least.
 This indicates a solid state of the particles and stable interactions between FG domains.
 The simultaneously bleached NTR-signal was, however, far more dynamic.
 The particles' peripheries showed a clear signal recovery already within two seconds, indicating a very rapid exchange with the surrounding medium.
 This implies that this NTR-species can rapidly exit the particle—despite its very high partition coefficient.
 The fluorescent signal in the centre of a particle with a radius of ≈4 µm recovered with a half time of ≈40 s.
 This clearly shows that NTRs are actually very mobile within a rather static FG phase.

-## Formation of selective FG phases within living cells
+### Formation of selective FG phases within living cells

 We had previously prepared FG hydrogels by quickly dissolving the TFA (trifluoroacetic acid) salt of a lyophilised FG domain to ≈200 mg/ml, and one could argue that gels formed only because the domains were forced artificially to such a high local concentration.
 We now demonstrated that initially very dilute aqueous solutions of Nup98 FG domains phase-separate into an FG-rich phase (see Figure 1 and below).
 However, in order to suppress intermolecular contacts prior to this dilution step, we had to keep the concentrated protein solution in ≥2 M guanidinium hydrochloride.
 One could therefore argue that such transient denaturation is still non-physiological and might have caused an artificial FG hydrogel formation that otherwise would not have occurred.

 In order to address this issue, we avoided any denaturing treatment during the next steps.
-Specifically, we tested whether Nup98-derived FG domains also self-assemble into selective phases, when they are simply expressed in the bacterium
+Specifically, we tested whether Nup98-derived FG domains also self-assemble into selective phases, when they are simply expressed in the bacterium Escherichia coli and thus are not exposed to any potentially structure-changing manipulation.
+Following recombinant expression (after modest induction), we resuspended the bacteria in a physiological buffer, gently disrupted the cells by lysozyme treatment, and subjected the lysate to a 10,000×g centrifugation step.
+We observed that the FG domains from Nup100 and Nup116 (the second S.c.
+Nup98 paralog) pelleted under these conditions (Figure 4A,B).
+Given that the centrifugation was performed with only a k-factor of ≈1000 S, it thus appeared that these FG domains had formed rather large structures.

 ![Figure 4.](https://cdn.elifesciences.org/articles/04251/elife-04251-fig4-v1.jpg)

 **Figure 4.:** For the undistorted in vivo formation of FG bodies, the ScNup100 and ScNup116 FG domains were expressed in Escherichia coli (NEB Express) following induction with 0.5 mM IPTG at 30°C. Cells were pelleted, resuspended in TBS, and lysed with 1 mg/ml lysozyme, 20 µg/ml DNAse I and 0.5% Tween 20.
 Insoluble ‘FG bodies’ were recovered by centrifugation at 10,000×g.
 SDS-PAGE analysis of supernatant (‘Sup’) and pellet fractions and the permeability properties of the recovered ScNup100 (A) and ScNup116 (B) FG bodies are shown.
 Crude FG bodies were washed twice in TBS and their permselectivity analysed as described in Figure 2.
 (C) Mobility of NTR⋅cargo complexes in FG bodies.
 ScNup100 FG bodies were challenged with 1 µM Impβ•IBB-GFP and photobleached, and fluorescence recovery was detected over time.
 Note that the NTR⋅cargo complex was mobile also within the in vivo formed FG bodies.
 The white dashed line in the 50 s frame indicates the region analysed for the line plots shown below the images.
 (D) Fluorescence recovery over time in the area indicated by the blue box in the zoom-in of the particle outlined by the dashed lines in C. The analysed region lies approximately 1 µm inside of the particle.
 Fluorescence recovery occurred with a time constant of ≈100 s.
 Note that this involved not only intra-particle diffusion, but also the uptake from the buffer against a ≈200-fold concentration gradient.
-(E) In contrast to the FG bodies, actin inclusion bodies did not enrich the Impβ•IBB-GFP species, but in fact excluded it like MBP-mCherry.DOI: http://dx.doi.org/10.7554/eLife.04251.008
+(E) In contrast to the FG bodies, actin inclusion bodies did not enrich the Impβ•IBB-GFP species, but in fact excluded it like MBP-mCherry.

 At first glance, the insoluble material resembled ordinary inclusion bodies that result when ‘difficult-to-fold-proteins’ (for example recombinant actin; Figure 4E) form irreversible aggregates during overexpression in a prokaryotic host.
 One critical difference is, however, that the initially insoluble ‘FG bodies’ slowly dissolved when soluble FG domain molecules were removed from the equilibrium, for example during repeated steps of pelleting and resuspending in fresh aliquots of buffer (not shown).